Skip to main content

 tip

-Note: The update here is for the driver itself; if it is an update for the WPC Device Manager software interface, please proceed through the general software update process.
+Note: The update here is for the driver itself; if it is an update for the WPC Device Manager software interface, please go through the general software update process.

 Control Tuning

-To obtain the best motor control performance, it is recommended to execute the following tuning steps in order when installing for the first time or replacing the motor:
+To obtain the best motor control performance, it is recommended to perform the following tuning steps in sequence when installing for the first time or replacing the motor:

 Step 1.
 Select Motor Model